ccamaleon5/AlastriaLA/README.md

 **NOTE**
 If we want to generate the node using an enode and the keys of an existing node we must make a backup of the keys of the old node:

 ```
-$ ansible-playbook -i inventory --private-key=~/.ssh/id_rsa -u vagrant site-everis-alastria-backup.yml
+$ ansible-playbook -i inventory -e validator=true --private-key=~/.ssh/id_rsa -u vagrant site-everis-alastria-backup.yml

 ```

-This will generate the folder ~/alastria-keysBackup-<date> whose contents should be moved to ~ / alastria-node / data / keys.
+This will generate the folder ~/alastria-keysBackup whose contents should be moved to ~/alastria/data/keys.
-The keys of this directory (which has to keep the folder structure of the generated backup) will be the ones used in the image of the node that we are going to generate. of the old node:
+The keys of this directory (which has to keep the folder structure of the generated backup) will be the ones used in the image of the node that we are going to generate.